Aplonis/dec_to_bin.f/README.md

 # dec_to_bin.f
 My own little stand-alone *.f file.

-One word accepts a character string of arbitrary-length, allocates memory for it (aligned to CELLS), then fills it with the aforementioned string.
-This done it iterates between the two, filling the latter with a HEX string representing the same value.
+One Forth word accepts a character string of arbitrary-length containing just only 0 through 9 as a decimal value.
+Said word allocates memory of equal character length, filling same from right to left until both values are equal.

-Know that conversion from decimal to HEX leaves leading zeros at the front the allocated string.
-A word is provided to facilitate tidy display by advancing the addr and reduce the count such that only the filled portion is represented.
+HEX being more compact than decimal, the allocated array will contain leading zeros.
+Another Forth word is therefor provided to facilitate tidy display without leading zeros.
+IT does this by advancing the addr and reducing the count such that only the filled portion is now represented.

-Another word exists to convert that same hex string to binary in place.
+Another Forth word exists to convert the allocated string (once filled with HEX) instead to binary.
+Said conversion happens in-place, overwriting the HEX.

-Know that the self-same allocated string is iterated over throughout.
-And so, in order to have both HEX and binary separately afterward, you will need to copy out the HEX before converting to binary.
-The original decimal string is left as found.

-The file is annotated with stack maps ( before -- after ) at colon definitions, plus also stack maps ( during ) inside of those defitions.
-These with also verbose text comments.
+Each colon definition has the not only the expected stack map ( before -- after ) at top, but also many a line-by-line stack map.
+Like so: ( during ).
+Those with also line-by-line text comments.
+Very nearly more comments than there is code.

-At end-of file is a test word serving dual purposes: A) to prove out each stage of conversions; and B) demonstrate usage.
+At end-of file is a Forth word inclosed between "0 [IF]" and "[THEN]" serving dual purposes: A) to prove out each stage of conversions and B) demonstrate usage.

 A self-contained small file doing just those few things only.